Barton Stacey: Civil parish

 The total area of the civil parish is 5027 acres.
 At the time of the 2001 census, it had a population of 892 living in 341 households; the population of the parish in 2016 was estimated to be 1,034.
 The civil parish includes the village of Barton Stacey, and the hamlets of Bransbury, Newton Stacey, Cocum, and Drayton.

 Cocum lies to the south, it includes a farm and buildings, and incorporates a military small-arms firing range, situated to the north of the A30 road.

 South of the A303 at Drayton is Barton Stacey Services, a trunk road service area accessible by westbound traffic only.
 This area was formerly known as Drayton Filling Station, having been developed from a parcel of MOD land in 1959.

 Bransbury is to the west of Drayton, accessible either by turning south off the A303 or via Barton Stacey.
 There is a former mill building here alongside the river.
-The hamlet of Newton Stacey lies west of Baron Stacey on the road to Chilbolton.
+The hamlet of Newton Stacey lies west of Barton Stacey on the road to Chilbolton.